 The Chinese people's struggle to build socialism since 1949.
-Rehabiitation of the devastated economy, early socialist transformation of agriculture and industry, competing demands of ideology, political control and economic construction, and the rejection of the Soviet model.
+Rehabilitation of the devastated economy, early socialist transformation of agriculture and industry, competing demands of ideology, political control and economic construction, and the rejection of the Soviet model.
 Evolution of a Chinese development model in the course of the Great Leap Forward, readjustment and recovery in the Post-Leap Collapse, the Great Proletarian Cultural Revolution, and the New Long March towards the Four Modernizations in the post-Mao era.
 Examination of changing priorities, exemplars, and strategies.
 Assessment of recent performance and emerging problems.
 Prospects for Australia in China's economic future.

-15.923 Soviet Economic History since 1917 S1 L2T1
+15.923 Economic History of the Soviet Union S1 L2T1

-Commerce prerequisite: 15.923.
+Commerce prerequisite: 15.901.
 Arts prerequisites: Any four Level I Arts subjects totalling 24 credit points.

-The background to the October Revolution (1917); War Communism (1918-1921), New Economic Policy and the Industrialization Debate (1921-1928); the collectivization of agriculture and forced industrialization (1928-1940); the Soviet Union in the Second World War; the historical assessment of Stalin and the Soviet situation in 1953; economic reforms and industrial development; markets in the Soviet Union; the nature of the Soviet Union (socialist, state, capitalist, convergence and divergence); the Soviet model and alternatives (Eastern Europe, China and Cuba).
+The background to the October Revolution (1917); War Communism (1918-1921), New Economic Policy and the Industrialization Debate (1921-1928); the collectivization of agriculture and forced industrialization (1928-1940); the Soviet Union in the Second World War; the historical assessment of Stalin and the Soviet situation in 1953; economic reforms and industrial development since 1953; the agricultural problem and agricultural development; markets in the Soviet Union; the nature of the Soviet Union (socialist, state, capitalist, convergence and divergence); the Soviet model and alternatives (Eastern Europe, China and Cuba).